FanmingL/Recurrent-Offpolicy-RL/readme.md

 # Off-Policy RL with RNN and Transformers

 This repository is the official implementation of the paper "[Efficient Recurrent Off-Policy RL Requires a Context-Encoder-Specific Learning Rate.](https://arxiv.org/abs/2405.15384)" It includes implementations of SAC and TD3 based on RNN and Transformer architectures.

+🌟We have placed some reproduced experimental results and logs in the [result page](results.md).

 ## Features
 The algorithms implemented in this repository have the following features:
 1. We train the recurrent policy and values using full-length trajectories instead of sequence fragments;